 Philadelphia rallied in the final quarter, but it was too little, too late.

 A good sign for the Sixers was that Joel Embiid appeared just fine on his hurt knee.
 He poured in 39 points, nine boards, and three blocks in the losing effort.

 The pressure is officially on for Philly, who must take the next game to avoid going down 0-2 before traveling to Atlanta.

 BetMGM WV has the Sixers favored to even things up in the next game.
 They’re giving -4.5 in the spread, with a moneyline of -190.
 The Hawks are available at +155 through the online sportsbook.

-BetMGM’s series prices for both teams are the exact same at -110.
+BetMGM’s series price for both teams is the exact same at -110.